Take a load off, Fanny, and you put the load on me!—from "The Weight” by Robbie Robertson

 Amenable to suggestions.
 Engineers by their very nature tend to over-design.
 It’s in their blood or some strange initiation oath they take when anointed that they have to build assemblies that are five times more durable than they need to be to keep from failing.
 A first-rate engineer will be amenable to a post-award consultation with his subcontractor client and, provided they meet the calculated criteria, accept suggested cost-effective materials and methods of installation from the sub, and incorporate them into the drawings.

 Responsive to deadlines.
 The first words out of a GC’s mouth upon awarding a sub are: "How soon can you get me submittals?”
 Typically, the longest lead item for submittals is the shop drawing package, which sometimes delays the entire submittal package because the stud submittal will be contingent upon what comes out on the shops.
-Consequently, securing an engineer who is committed to a quick turnaround (three weeks is typical) is essential.
+Consequently, securing an engineer committed to a quick turnaround (three weeks is typical) is essential.

 Given the current risk-shifting environment, it will frequently fall incumbent upon the drywall sub to provide the design for structural steel-stud framing.
 And considering that the cost of such shop drawings will be included in the estimate, the selection and pricing of these professional services will naturally fall to the bidmeister of the group.
 The above criteria provide a basic guideline for determining if a prospective "man of steel” has the mettle to meet the challenge.